The former Caithness district of Highland

 Julian Smith, St John, Broch, Dunnet, Caithness

-Caithness SOC are delighted to announce the publication of a revised edition of The ‘Birds of Caithness’, in book form!
-This hard-backed book is a 458pp and A4 in size, with dust jacket.
+In January 2017, Caithness SOC announced the publication of a revised edition of The ‘Birds of Caithness’, in book form!
+This hard-backed book is 458pp and A4 in size, with dust jacket.